groupmm/libf0/paper/paper.md

 [^9]: <https://github.com/groupmm/libf0>

 # Acknowledgements
 This work was supported by the German Research Foundation (MU 2686/13-1, SCHE 280/20-1).
-We thank Edgar Suárez and Vojtech Pesek for helping with the implementations.
+We thank Edgar Suárez and Vojtěch Pešek for helping with the implementations.
 Furthermore, we thank Fatemeh Eftekhar and Maryam Pirmoradi for testing the toolbox.
 The International Audio Laboratories Erlangen are a joint institution of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) and Fraunhofer Institute for Integrated Circuits IIS.

 # References